-An early parliamentary election was held in Turkey on Sunday, November 1st, 2015, following the inconclusive outcome of the June 7, 2015 legislative election.
+An early parliamentary election was held in Turkey on Sunday, June 24, 2018.
 An overview of the proportional representation system used to choose members of the country's unicameral legislature - the Turkish Grand National Assembly (TGNA) - is presented here.

-Nationwide results (as well as constituency-level figures for 2002, 2007, 2011 and 2015) are available here for the following Grand National Assembly elections:
+Nationwide results (as well as constituency-level figures for 2002 to 2018) are available here for the following Grand National Assembly elections:

 The election statistics presented in this space come from reports and data files issued by the Supreme Election Council and the Turkish Statistical Institute.
 Note the 2002 general election results presented here do not reflect the annulment of the election in the constituency of Siirt, where a by-election was subsequently held on March 9, 2003.

-The Parliament of the Republic of Turkey, the Turkish Grand National Assembly (TGNA), is composed of 550 members directly elected by universal adult suffrage for a five-year term of office.
+The Parliament of the Republic of Turkey, the Turkish Grand National Assembly (TGNA), is composed of 600 members (previously 550) directly elected by universal adult suffrage for a five-year term of office.
 Members of Parliament represent the entire nation, rather than the constituencies in which they were elected.

 Each one of Turkey's eighty-one provinces is entitled to an initial National Assembly seat, and the remaining seats are allocated among the provinces in proportion to their populations.
 Provinces with nineteen to thirty-five seats are divided into two constituencies, while provinces with thirty-six or more seats are split into three constituencies.